DaVinciGraph/DaVinciGraphBlackHole/README.md

 - **Security and Transparency:** Built on Hedera Hashgraph, all actions are secure, transparent, and automated.

 ## How It Works 🛠️
-1. **Send Tokens:** Users send tokens to the smart contract address, irrespective of whether the tokens have an admin key.
+1. **Send Tokens:** Users send tokens to the smart contract address.
 2. **Burn Tokens:** The smart contract receives and locks away the tokens forever, effectively 'burning' them.
 3. **Verify Transaction:** All token actions are traceable and publicly verifiable on Hashscan: [https://hashscan.io/mainnet/contract/0.0.3158042](https://hashscan.io/mainnet/contract/0.0.3158042)

 ## Getting Started 🚀
 1. **Visit the Interface:** Learn more and interact with DaVinciGraph Black Hole at [https://davincigraph.io/devs](https://davincigraph.io/devs)
 2. **Use the Hashscan Link:** Monitor the contract and its actions live on Hashscan at [https://hashscan.io/mainnet/contract/0.0.3158042](https://hashscan.io/mainnet/contract/0.0.3158042)
-3. **Engage with the Community:** Join the conversation on social media using the hashtag #DaVinciGraphBlackHole

 ## Roadmap 🗺️
 We are continuously seeking to improve and enhance the DaVinciGraph Black Hole.
 Stay tuned for updates!